 Use a Colorado Affidavit of Heirship to Bypass Probate

-Instead of going through the probate process to have title to the property transferred to the Decedent’s heirs, the heirs have the opportunity to file a Colorado Affidavit of Heirship form in the deed records of the county in which the real estate owned by the Decedent exists.
+Instead of going through the probate process to have title to the property transferred to the Decedent’s heirs, the heirs have the opportunity to file a Colorado Affidavit form in the deed records of the county in which the real estate owned by the Decedent exists.

 According to the provisions of the Probate Code, an Affidavit of Heirship for Colorado must be signed by two witnesses who knew the Decedent and his family history but do not stand to gain anything financially from the estate.
-In the Heirship Affidavit, those witnesses must swear under oath to each of the following issues:
+In the Affidavit, those witnesses must swear under oath to each of the following issues:

 - They personally knew the Decedent.

 - The Decedent died on a certain date in a certain county of Colorado.

 - They are aware of the identity of the Decedent’s family members and heirs.